 Biden emphasizes taxes on richest companies to fund infrastructure proposal

-As President Biden continues to negotiate with Republicans over a deal on infrastructure spending, in his most recent conversation with GOP Senator Shelley Moore Capito on Wednesday, he highlighted his proposal to help pay for it with taxes, the White House suggested.
+In President Biden's most recent conversation with GOP Senator Shelley Moore Capito on Wednesday, he highlighted his proposal to help pay for infrastructure spending with taxes, the White House suggested.

 "What happened over the last couple of days and also in the meeting [with Capito] yesterday is that the president did a thorough review of all of the tax reforms he's proposed," White House press secretary Jen Psaki told reporters Thursday.
 One of the proposals she mentioned was a 15% minimum tax on the nation's most profitable companies.